 The cost of maintaining the mines and lighting equipment is borne by the DCC so donations from visitors are expected.
 Donations will not be accepted from persons under 18 unless accompanied by a parent as the Club is not licensed as an Adventure Activity Centre.
 However, donations are expected in respect of under-18s on Open Days where the Club is demonstrating its activities.

 Planned visits to the mine led by volunteers are available on Tuesday nights and some other times of the week.
 To find out more, contact the person named below.
-The meeting place for such trips is at the large car park 100 yards on the Macclesfield side of The Wizard on the Macclesfield Road, Nether Alderley (SJ 8591 7729 or N53.29255, W2.221289) or at the Surgery opposite The Wizard.
+The meeting place for such trips is at the large car park 100 meters on the Macclesfield side of The Wizard on the Macclesfield Road, Nether Alderley (SJ 8591 7729 or N53.29255, W2.221289) or at the Surgery opposite The Wizard.
 As an alternative to an organised trip, you can visit on Open Days which are held twice a year; for further details, follow the link.
 See this Google Map for the location of the Wizard.

 Paul Stubbs: telephone contact 0161 493 3132 (trip arrangements only)